mkj/rpi-flipflop/README.md

 initramfs flipflop.initramfs followkernel
 ```

-- Edit flipflop.txt to customise the config.
-An example to boot mmcblk0p5 in normal mode
+- Create a file `flipflop.txt` on the first boot partition to customise the config.
-  or mmcblk0p8 in safe mode
+  An example to boot mmcblk0p5 in normal mode or mmcblk0p8 in safe mode
   ```
 normal_bootpart 5
 safe_bootpart 8
 ```
   You can also point it at further config files to parse - this is useful if you want
-  to avoid ever editing your mmcblk0p1 for safety.
+  an editable config file on a different partition to avoid ever editing your
+  mmcblk0p1 for safety.
   ```
 normal_nextconf mmcblk0p2:vfat:nextconf.txt
 safe_nextconf mmcblk0p2:vfat:flipflop.txt
 ```
   The default configuration is hardcoded near the top of [flipflop.c](flipflop.c)

-- Install normal distros to your normal and safe partitions and it should work.
+- Install normal distros to your normal and safe partitions.
+It should now work.

 ## How it works